nul800sebastiaan/bsky-umbraco-labeler/README.md

 }
 ```

 The `did` field is the `did` of your account.
-You can find your did by using the locator service at https://ilo.so/bluesky-did/.
+You can find your did by using the an online tool such as https://ilo.so/bluesky-did/.
 The `handle` field is for your full Bsky handle, ie `umbracolabeler.bsky.social`

 ## License